hbatagelo/cpp_starter_project/README.md

 -Wno-c++98-compat
 -Wno-c++98-compat-pedantic
 -Wno-c++17-extensions
--I./include
 ```

-`-I./include` adds the local header files outside `src` to the include search path.
+In addition, `-I./include` should be included to add the local header files outside `src` to the include search path.
 If the headers are not added to the search path, clang-tidy will complain about missing headers in VS Code.

 ## License